Ignite-Market/docs/docs/how-to/trade.md

 # How to: Make a first trade

-Ignite Market uses a prediction-market AMM where you buy and sell outcome shares priced between **0** and **1** collateral token (e.g. USDC, XRP).
+Ignite Market uses a prediction-market AMM where you buy and sell outcome shares priced between **0** and **1** collateral token (e.g. USD0T, FXRP).
 Buying shares is similar to placing a bet: the more likely an outcome, the higher the price.

 ## Before you start